-We have undemocratically degenerated into an insane and warlike Orwellian world dominated by criminally psychopathic oligarchs committing mass suicide by ecocide and threatening immanent climate collapse and potential World War III nuclear holocaust which would destroy Earth life as we know it.
+We have undemocratically degenerated into an insane and warlike Orwellian world dominated by criminally psychopathic oligarchs committing mass suicide by ecocide and threatening imminent climate collapse and potential World War III nuclear holocaust which would destroy Earth life as we know it.

-Though heretofore there have been seemingly isolated instances of self-inflicted human societal collapses – like that at Easter Island – never before have we confronted such a planet-wide immanent climate collapse.
+Though heretofore there have been seemingly isolated instances of self-inflicted human societal collapses – like that at Easter Island – never before have we confronted such a planet-wide imminent climate collapse.
 Yet without planet Earth’s favorable ecology, humanity can not survive.